PGY2 Solid Organ Transplantation

 The pharmacy residency in Solid Organ Transplantation is offered to candidates who desire to advance their knowledge and skills in solid organ transplant pharmacotherapy.
 This 12-month residency program builds on experiences gained in the PGY1 year and is designed to provide a well-rounded experience leading to the development of expert knowledge, skills, and clinical leadership in the practice of solid organ transplant pharmacy.
 Upon completion of the program the resident is expected to demonstrate competency in the area of solid organ transplant pharmacy practice, written and oral communication, and transplant research.

 We offer a flexible program that focuses on the goals of each resident but is intended to provide a comprehensive clinical, research, and teaching experience.

-Training opportunities are provided through a variety of clinical rotations and interactions with multidisciplinary healthcare teams that deliver seamless, comprehensive care to transplant recipients from pre-transplant evaluation to post-operative and lifelong follow-up.
-Throughout the year the resident participates in clinical practice with required rotations in adult heart, liver, lung, renal, pancreas, and small bowel transplant services.
-Residents also have opportunities to complete elective rotations in areas of pediatric transplantation, transplant infectious diseases, critical care, and transplant research.
-Along with excellence in clinical care, NewYork-Presbyterian Hospital is committed to the ongoing progress of transplantation through rigorous scientific research.
-Residents will have the opportunity to participate in investigator-initiated research studies as well as Phase 2 and Phase 3 clinical trials of investigational immunosuppressants.
+Training opportunities are provided through a variety of clinical rotations and interactions with multidisciplinary healthcare teams that deliver seamless, comprehensive care to transplant recipients in the pre-, peri-, and post-operative settings.
+Throughout the year the resident participates in inpatient and outpatient clinical practice with required rotations in outpatient transplant clinic and inpatient renal, pancreas, liver, small bowel, heart, lung, and pediatric transplant services.
+Residents also have opportunities to complete elective rotations in areas of mechanical circulatory support, transplant infectious diseases, and critical care.

 This residency participates in the American Society of Health-System Pharmacists Residency Matching Program and is fully accredited by ASHP.